 A partial hospitalization program, or PHP, is a type of addiction treatment that offers a comprehensive approach to recovery.
 This type of program provides intensive therapy and support services in a structured environment, often over the course of several hours per day.
 These programs are designed to help individuals who have struggled with more severe forms of addiction transition back into the community and establish a healthy, sober lifestyle.

-An intensive outpatient program for addiction is a type of recovery treatment that provides support, counseling, and other services to individuals who have struggled with substance abuse issues.
+An intensive outpatient program for addiction is a type of recovery treatment that provides support, counseling, and other services to individuals who have struggled with substance use issues.
 This type of program typically includes in-person meetings with counselors and therapists, as well as various forms of group therapy.
 Additionally, IOPs often provide medication management services to help clients stay on track with their medication regimens.
 Ultimately, IOPs are designed to help individuals build the skills and support network they need to achieve lasting sobriety.

 Outpatient Mental Healthcare